 For the more creative people, you can upload image designs for the keys and even pick your own engraving fonts and styles.

-And don’t forget about keyboard kits that come with PCB, frame, and case all put together so all you must do is put in switches and keycaps.
-This method doesn’t require any soldering.
+Or you can try another route by building a keyboard from a kit that comes with the PCB, frame, and case all put together so all you must need to do is install the switches and keycaps.

 As always, happy typing!